 So let’s go over the mainstream stuff, including some that I’ve tried to use recently:

-• I use a fair bit and it has (sadly) become the universal language for everything, but it sucks at most of what it does and I just don’t want to do web development (unless it’s really necessary).
-The ecosystem is a mess, the NodeJS programming model is still an event-driven, single-threaded nuisance, and its saving graces of performance and ubiquity barely make it tolerable.
-But what really kills it for me is that unless it’s being used in well-defined, restricted contexts (like ) I really can’t rely on it for things that need to last years.
+- I use JavaScript a fair bit and it has (sadly) become the universal language for everything, but it sucks at most of what it does and I just don’t want to do web development (unless it’s really necessary).
+The ecosystem is a mess, the

-• (with or without mixed in) is pretty much always going to be my go-to language for quick prototypes since the standard library and ecosystem make me very productive in short bursts, and it scales well when you’re a single, unhurried developer hacking slowly away at a problem for months.
-It is a pretty good candidate as a “forever language” because it’s very simple and evolved fairly slowly and steadily (although I’m openly biased here because I had effectively zero practical issues with the shift to Python 3 and quite like asyncio).
-It’s what powers this site (and many of my other projects) because I know it will work for years, if not decades, but it is not exactly fast (it just helps me deliver results faster, which is arguably better but not what I want sometimes).
+programming model is still an event-driven, single-threaded nuisance, and its saving graces of performance and ubiquity barely make it tolerable.
+But what really kills it for me is that unless it’s being used in well-defined, restricted contexts (like Node-RED) I really can’t rely on it for things that need to last years. - Python (with or without C mixed in) is pretty much always going to be my go-to language for quick prototypes since the standard library and ecosystem make me very productive in short bursts, and it scales well when you’re a single, unhurried developer hacking slowly away at a problem for months.
+It is a pretty good candidate as a “forever language” because it’s very simple and evolved fairly slowly and steadily (although I’m openly biased here because I had effectively zero practical issues with the shift to Python 3 and quite like

-• is something I can read, and I have a lot of interest in, but which has a fair bit of cognitive load and does not lend itself to short bursts of coding scattered throughout weeks–it’s just too easy to lose track of what you were trying to do, and the library ecosystem still requires a lot of trial and error to get into.
+).
+It’s what powers this site (and many of my other projects) because I know it will work for years, if not decades, but it is not exactly fast (it just helps me deliver results faster, which is arguably better but not what I want sometimes). - Rust is something I can read, and I have a lot of interest in, but which has a fair bit of cognitive load and does not lend itself to short bursts of coding scattered throughout weeks–it’s just too easy to lose track of what you were trying to do, and the library ecosystem still requires a lot of trial and error to get into.
 Hunting and pecking to find active, well-maintained libraries has been a significant problem in my attempts to use it, and although I’m pretty sure it has a future, I have to give it a pass for the moment.

-• is now (shockingly for me) well over a decade old and has even deeper roots if you remember Aleph and , so most of the kinks have been ironed out.
-It now has tolerable dependency management (including pinning and vendoring, which is important for me since I don’t like it pulling stuff from arbitrary git repos) and the ecosystem has evolved tremendously–and yet its nice, modern standard library is still plenty useful.
+repos) and the ecosystem has evolved tremendously–and yet its nice, modern standard library is still plenty useful.
 The error handling is a major nuisance and very much a polar opposite to its ascetic approach to typing and interfaces, so I find it hard to tune out and enjoy writing code in it, but when it comes together, the results typically fall into the “lean and mean” category.
 I wish it had better abstractions in general (not just generics), but I have quietly been writing more and more stuff in it.

 And guess what, I think that’s the actual answer.
-I get really annoyed at some of ‘s quirks every now and then, and I still do a double take when I read some function signatures, but… It works.
+I get really annoyed at some of Go’s quirks every now and then, and I still do a double take when I read some function signatures, but… It works.

-I can do pretty much all I think I need in terms of low-level coding on it (and I can always use instead, since I haven’t lost touch with it), so… maybe it’s finally worn me down into acceptance.
+I can do pretty much all I think I need in terms of low-level coding on it (and I can always use C/C++ instead, since I haven’t lost touch with it), so… maybe it’s finally worn me down into acceptance.

-I still wish there was something better in the universe (something that was at least as popular and could scale from little development boards to clusters at bare metal speeds), but I guess will have to do.
+I still wish there was something better in the LISP universe (something that was at least as popular and could scale from little development boards to clusters at bare metal speeds), but I guess Go will have to do.